Pathology residency training is considered one of the broadest of any specialty.

 Arkana Laboratories has unique characteristics that facilitate and expedite renal pathology learning and provides advantages over rotations in other institutions.
 The large case volume provides a plethora of cases to study on a daily basis and affords the trainee the opportunity to intensively study both routine cases as well as more esoteric challenging cases.
 We also recognize the need to not only look at cases but to read about what you are seeing.
 As a result, every day starts with a time to read and pursue academic interests.
 Renal pathology lectures will be given on a daily basis, to cover the most relevant aspects of renal pathology practice.
 The 10:00 daily consensus/teaching conference is attended by all Arkana pathologists and is an incredible learning opportunity as the interesting and difficult cases are studied and discussed by our group.
 Cases are ready for review after lunch and the residents will be given direction in learning to interpret renal disease utilizing light, immunofluorescence and electron microscopic techniques.
 Each resident is provided with their own microscope with immunofluorescence as well as their own computer to view electron micrographs.
 Finally, residents who rotate at Arkana will be the first considered for the renal pathology fellowship we offer, if interested.
 We are confident you will find ours to be a collegial and exciting place to study and we hope you will visit us to find out for yourself.

-Awardees will receive an award of a certificate of completion of their training, a cash award of $1000, and a gift of a renal pathology book.
+Awardees will spend up to a month rotating at Arkana Laboratories, and receive a certificate of completion of their training, a cash award of $1000, and a gift of a renal pathology book.
 In addition, Arkana Laboratories will pay all expenses related to travel (airfare or mileage) and lodging.

 Must be currently enrolled in a United States AP or AP/CP pathology training program.